chingy053/clasp410_chingy/README.md

 # clasp410_chingy
-This repository is created for Fall 2025 Class Earth/Climate 410: Earth System Modeling in the University of Michigan.
+This repository is created for Ching's Fall 2025 Class Earth/Climate 410: Earth System Modeling in the University of Michigan.
+The repository will be used for lab assignments, homework submission, and a final project.

+# Repository Structure
+Each lab assignment will be in its own folder.